Brussels-North railway station: Current station (1952–present)

-In 1952, a new transit station, located a few hundred metres further north, was built.
+A new transit station, located a few hundred metres further north, was built in 1952.
 It was designed in post-war modernist style by architects Jacques and Paul Saintenoy, assisted by Jean Hendrickx Vanden Bosch.
 The construction of the North–South connection between 1910 and 1953 ensured a train connection between the new station and the South Station.
 During the construction of the North–South connection, the tracks were raised and several underpasses were added.
 The old station on the Place Rogier was razed in 1955.
 A bus station was built on its former site, and then in 1960, the Rogier International Centre, also called the Martini Tower, which was formerly the tallest building in Belgium, and which housed the National Theatre of Belgium until 1999.
 The building was demolished in 2001, and was replaced by the 137 m Rogier Tower.
-A group of statues from the station's former facade were reconstructed at the Warandepark in Diest, Flemish Brabant, Belgium.
+A group of statues from the station's former façade were reconstructed at the Warandepark in Diest, Flemish Brabant, Belgium.

 An extensive public transport complex, the North Communication Center (or CCN), was built on the western side of the North Station in the 1970s.
 As a result, the station building (on the side of the Boulevard Simon Bolivar/Simon Bolivarlaan) is now part of this larger complex.
 The CCN connects the bus stop of De Lijn and STIB/MIVB, as well as the premetro, with the railway station.
 In 1992, the Brussels-Capital Region decided to erect an Art Deco-inspired office building for its officials above the CCN.
 Due to the construction of this CCN and the large volume of the office building above it, the architectural appearance of the North Station with its iconic clock tower was diminished.

 Renovation works started in May 2010.
 The ticket hall was the first to be renovated and completed in 2012.
 The renovation works have been systematically continued since then.
 The intention is, among other things, to install new escalators and lifts and for the Rue d'Aerschot to have a fully-fledged entrance.
 Unlike the South Station, which was largely remodelled for the arrival of international express trains, the North Station has kept most of its post-war materials and decorative elements, highlighted during this recent renovation.
 The station has also kept its original clock tower.